 So, no matter how well you craft and target your ads, you may lose the majority of those visitors you paid to attract.

-Social media managers should work closely with other marketing departments (web design, conversion optimization, email marketing, etc.) to create a better strategy to capture and convert those leads.
+Social media can be a great way to drive ecommerce sales, if it is utilized correctly.
+Social media managers should work closely with other marketing departments (web design, marketing, conversion optimization, email marketing, etc.) to create a better strategy to capture and convert those leads.

 Social media managers have different ways to create more personalized experiences for social media users who chose to come to your site: